andrewstarritt/quaternion/README.md

     i.j = +k,  j.k = +i,  k.i = +j
     j.i = -k,  k.j = -i,  i.k = -j

-The Quaternion type has four member attributes has to access these coeffients.
+The Quaternion type has four member attributes has to access these coefficients.
 These instance attributes are w, x, y and z respectively.

 A Quaternion may also be considered to be a real scalar part plus a vector (with